yuygfgg/Vapoursynth-llvmexpr/docs/infix.md

 **Syntax:** `@define NAME [value]`

 - If a value is provided, all occurrences of `NAME` as a token will be replaced with the value
+- If the value is a constant expression that can be evaluated at compile time, it will be replaced with the result.
+For example, `@define SIX (2 * 3)` will cause `SIX` to expand to `6`.
 - If no value is provided, `NAME` is just marked as defined (useful for feature flags)
 - Macro names must start with a letter or underscore
 - Macro names can contain letters, digits, and underscores